Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ### Flow in detail:

 ####1.
 Prepare your tasks for the week
-**Note:** *this part should be performed for all your weekly tasks in the first day of the week - this will allow AMs and TLs to review the user stories and proposed technical solutions.*
+**Note:** *this part should be performed for all your weekly tasks in the first day of the week - this will allow account managers and team leads to review the user stories and proposed technical solutions.*

-1. **Open your task** on Github: Go to `Project` tab, click on `Weekly Workplan`, under your name you will see all your tasks in the project and their priority (top one is no. 1 and so forth).
+1. **Open your task** on Github: Go to `Project` tab, click on `Weekly Workplan`, under your name you will see all your tasks in the project and their priority (the top one is no. 1 and so forth).
 2. Read the description, **Check if you understand the issue**, and if you don't, this is the time to  write any questions. *This is important.
 Keep asking questions until you understand!*
 3. **Check the timeboxing** and see if it makes sense to you.
 If it doesn’t, communicate that to your team lead. *This will help identify early on any issues with the timebox, how well the task was explained, and if you really understand the task.
 Giving this thought can save you a lot confusion and frustration later on.  *
 4. **Write user stories** (in [Behat format](http://docs.behat.org/en/v2.5/guides/1.gherkin.html)), to be used for the QA team and automated tests.